 \subsection{Qualitative Validation}

-In this subsection, we validate different steps of our pipeline that was presented in Fig.\ref{fig:pipeline} on two simple scenarios involving 16 robots (Fig.\ref{qual_result_16}).
-As mentioned earlier, we first sample from the trained flow policy before refining it through SF.
+In this subsection, we validate the individual components of our pipeline Fig.\ref{fig:pipeline} using two simple scenarios involving 16 robots (Fig.\ref{qual_result_16}).
+As described earlier, trajectories are first sampled from the trained flow policy and subsequently refined using the SF solver.
 We break down the sampling process into two parts.
 We first sample a large number of trajectories from the flow policy (Fig.\ref{qual_result_16}(a),(d)).
 We then select the top 10 trajectories that show the least constraint violation (Fig.\ref{qual_result_16} (b), (e)) and these are then passed through the SF.
-The trajectories obtained from the SF are ranked based on constraint residual (see \eqref{primal_residual}) and smoothness (acceleration norm) and then the best trajectory is returned as the optimal solution (Fig.\ref{qual_result_16} (c), (f)).
+The trajectories obtained from the SF are ranked based on the constraint residual (see \eqref{primal_residual}) and smoothness (acceleration norm) and then the best trajectory is returned as the optimal solution (Fig.\ref{qual_result_16} (c), (f)).
 It is worth pointing out that our flow policy was trained on trajectories between randomly sampled start and goal pairs.
 Yet, it could generalize to the unique case where the robots are placed on the perimeter of a circle and have to move to their antipodal position.

+Fig.\ref{fig:rviz_obs} presents snapshots of robots navigating in cluttered 2D environments.
+Fig.\ref{fig:rviz_obs_dynamic} illustrates a dynamic scenario with eight robots and one moving obstacle.
+Several robots have start or goal positions located along or near the obstacle’s trajectory.
+The robots exhibit adaptive behavior by yielding to the approaching obstacle and, when necessary, temporarily deviating from a direct path to their goals before proceeding once the obstacle has passed.

-A quintessential feature of flow matching is its ability to learn multi-modal distribution.
-In our context, this would translate to diverse collision avoidance behaviors expressed by the variation in speed and paths of the robots.
-The diversity in trajectories is particularly pronounced in the presence of static obstacles.
-Fig.\ref{fig:diversity} shows one such result for a scenario where 16 robots move between their assigned start and goal in a cluttered environment.
-We highlight some of the trajectories which goes around static obstacles in different ways and accordingly also adapt their strategies for avoiding other robots.
-In other words, having a dedicated initialization network for warm-starting the SF solver allows us to reach a particular residual threshold at lower iterations than what can be achieved with naively using the flow output
+A key strength of flow matching is its ability to learn multi-modal distributions.
+In our context, this manifests as diverse collision avoidance behaviors, reflected in the variation in both speed and path choice among the robots.
+This trajectory diversity is particularly evident in environments with obstacles.
+Fig.\ref{fig:diversity} shows one such result for a scenario where 16 robots move between their assigned start and goal in a cluttered environment, highlighting trajectories that circumvent obstacles in different ways while adapting strategies to avoid other robots.